 Chris’s work seeks to examine “the plurality” of objects; objects behind the societal and historical threads apparent in our cultural nostalgia.
 Offering a playful critique of our relationship and understanding of these objects and their histories, including how they are used to engage audiences by a multitude of players and how they reflect on our status in society.
 This ultimate romanticism of the past bears little resemblance to the actual lived experience.
+Here also, Chris looks at ideas of the body and its interplay with commerce and culture.

 Across a diverse range of influences, Chris draws upon 18th Century porcelain, contemporary consumer culture, and politics, right down to personal memories and objects.
 Chris utilises these to comment on the dystopian and, in some ways, core aspects of contemporary life, all the while seeking to actively engage the audience’s curiosity.